solo-io/gloo/docs/content/guides/gloo_federation/cluster_registration.md

 On the local cluster that runs Gloo Federation:
 - A **KubernetesCluster** custom resource with the same name as the `cluster-name` argument in the `glooctl` command.
 - A **Secret** with the `kubeconfig` and token of the **ServiceAccount** created on the remote cluster.
 The secret type is `solo.io/kubeconfig`.
-- A **GlooInstance** custom resource for each Gloo Edge deployment that Gloo Fed discovers.
+- A **GlooInstance** custom resource for each Gloo Gateway deployment that Gloo Fed discovers.

 If you cannot use the `glooctl` CLI, you can manually create these resources with the following steps.